linkedin/FastTreeSHAP/README.md

 FastTreeSHAP package is built based on the paper [Fast TreeSHAP: Accelerating SHAP Value Computation for Trees](https://arxiv.org/abs/2109.09847) published in [NeurIPS 2021 XAI4Debugging Workshop](https://xai4debugging.github.io/).
 It is a fast implementation of the [TreeSHAP](https://arxiv.org/abs/1802.03888) algorithm in the [SHAP](https://github.com/slundberg/shap) package.

+For more detailed introduction of FastTreeSHAP package, please check out this [blogpost](https://engineering.linkedin.com/blog/2022/fasttreeshap--accelerating-shap-value-computation-for-trees).

 ## Introduction

 [SHAP](https://arxiv.org/abs/1705.07874) (SHapley Additive exPlanation) values are one of the leading tools for interpreting machine learning models.
 Even though computing SHAP values takes exponential time in general, TreeSHAP takes polynomial time on tree-based models (e.g., decision trees, random forest, gradient boosted trees).
 While the speedup is significant, TreeSHAP can still dominate the computation time of industry-level machine learning solutions on datasets with millions or more entries.